 Take your research projects to the next level with archival research.
 Dig into old documents, discover lost treasures, find your passion.
 Tulane University is home to an amazing range of archives and special collections on every imaginable subject, including the Louisiana Research Collection, the Amistad Research Center, the Vorhoff Library Special Colleges and Newcomb Archives, the Latin American Library at Tulane, the Hogan Jazz Archive, and the Southeastern Architectural Archive.
 And in the Greater New Orleans areas, there’s even more!
 Tulane University provides lots of funding support for independent research.

 Your writing assignments can have life beyond the classroom.
 A public portfolio of your achievements can carry you beyond graduation.
-If you’ve written a research paper based on primary sources, you should consider submitting to a journal like the Columbia Journal of History (Columbia University), Tufts Historical Review (Tufts University), History Matters (Appalachian State University), Michigan Journal of History (University of Michigan), Yale Historical Review (Yale University), or Clio’s Scroll (UC Berkeley).
+If you’ve written a research paper based on primary sources, you should consider submitting to a journal like the Columbia Journal of History (Columbia University), Tufts Historical Review (Tufts University), History Matters (Appalachian State University), Yale Historical Review (Yale University), or Clio’s Scroll (UC Berkeley).